milon/barcode/readme.md

 ### This package is compatible with Laravel 5.2 and 5.3

-This package relies on [php-gd](http://php.net/manual/en/book.image.php) extention.
+This package relies on [php-gd](http://php.net/manual/en/book.image.php) extension.
 So, make sure it is installed on your machine.

 ## Installation